queryluke/masseffect-5e-data/data/rules/how-to-play.md

 ability’s modifier.)

 #### 2. Apply circumstantial bonuses and penalties.
-A class feature, a spell, a particular circumstance, or some other effect might give a bonus or penalty to the check.
+A class feature, a power, a particular circumstance, or some other effect might give a bonus or penalty to the check.

 #### 3. Compare the total to a target number.
 If the total equals or exceeds the target number, the ability check, attack roll, or saving throw is a success.
 Otherwise,